St Joseph's Church, Gateshead: History

 Father Betham left in 1853 and then the parish was served by the priests of St. Mary's, Newcastle.
 After the fire of 1854, the Assembly Rooms of the Queen's Head Hotel on Bottle Bank were used as a chapel until St. Joseph's Church was opened.
 Under the first parish priest, Father Edward Consitt, the parish came to be known as St. Joseph's and not as its originally intended name of Our Lady and St. Wilfrid's.

-On May 25, 1858, the foundation stone was laid by the Bishop of the Diocese, Bishop Hogarth, with Father Edward Consitt as the parish priest.
+On May 25, 1858, the foundation stone was laid by the Bishop of the Diocese, Bishop Hogarth.
+Father Edward Consitt was the parish priest.
 The architect appointed to complete the church was Mr. Archibald Dunn, and the contractor a Mr. Hogg.
 Over a year later, on 5 July 1859, Bishop Hogarth came again and opened and blessed St. Joseph’s.
 Bishop Briggs of Beverley was present at the ceremony together with a distinguished number of clergy and laity including consuls and titled people.

 In 1864, St. Joseph’s School was opened on what is now the site of the Emmaus centre and car park.
 Father Thomas Matthews, the fourth parish priest of St. Joseph’s built the present presbytery.
 After Father Matthews came Father Green, remembered by the older members of the parish, for his love of the poor.
 Then after Father Green, Father Newsham, who, following in Father Matthew’s footsteps, built the Blessed Sacrament School.
 He left St. Joseph’s due to pressure from his bishop to build and reconstruct schools in Newcastle.
 After Father McDermott, who had to leave on account of ill health, Father Bull was appointed parish priest and he built the schools at All Saints’.
 Father Farrow followed later, who by his piety and strong faith deepened the piety of St. Joseph's people.

 When St. Joseph's was first made a parish, the first Catholic parish in Gateshead, there were only about 3,000 Catholics in the town.
 In 1959 when the church celebrated its centenary there were seven Catholic parishes with about seven times as many Catholics.